Guest Bathroom Remodel Ideas — Here’s the full before and after of our downstairs guest bathroom design in all of it’s modern glory!

 - All grout, mastic, and tile sealers from The Tile Shop

-- Peerless Faucet Precept® single faucet in matte black
+- Peerless Faucet Precept® Shower Only Trim Kit in Matte Black

 - Ikea floating vanity, Godmorgan sink cabinet with light oak drawer fronts

 - Round gold mirror with wall shelf from CB2

 - Single bulb round gold wall sconce CB2

 - Light wood picture frames

 - Swimmer print artwork, digital download from Etsy

 - “Don’t over think it” quote artwork, digital download from Etsy